stefperf/ayto/README.md

 SUMMARY
 -------
 - Solving the mathematical problem underlying the reality show ["Are You the One?"](https://en.wikipedia.org/wiki/Are_You_the_One%3F), 1st season's rules.
+- Mathematical problem: 20 "contestants", 10 male and 10 female, have 10 days to pair up in 10 "perfect" mixed-sex couples, as chosen secretly by the game oracle at the start.
+Every morning, they can test the correctness of one single couple, with the oracle replying truthfully.
+Every evening, they can test the correctness of 10 mixed-sex couples at the same time, with the oracle telling them truthfully how many perfect matches they got right.
+What algorithm is best for deducing the solution 1. with the highest winning probability, 2. with the lowest number of guesses, 3. computing fastest?
 - Developed with Python 3.9.1.

 PERFORMANCE STATS
 -----------------
 - The solver won 100 out of 100 test games, i.e. 100.00% of them.
-- On average, a victory took 7.93 days.
+- On average, a victory took 7.93 in-game days.
 - On my MacBook Air with processor 2.2 GHz Dual-Core Intel Core i7, it takes about 1 minute on average to solve a game.

 ALGORITHM